Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 Classification as "Retired."
 If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI and HPE generally classify you as "retired" -- regardless of how you left and whether or not you have any retiree benefits.
 This is reported to outside payroll and employment verification services.
-To determine if you have any retiree benefits, contact the appropriate company: HP contacts Hewlett Packard Enterprise (HPE) contacts

-First step: Which Company am I a retiree or former employee of?
-HP Inc, Hewlett Packard Enterprise, Agilent, Compaq, DEC, DXC, EDS, Keysight, Micro Focus, Tandem... or multiple companies?
+First step: Which HP-related companies am I a retiree or former employee of?
+HPInc, Hewlett Packard Enterprise, Agilent, Compaq, DEC, DXC, EDS, Keysight, Micro Focus, Tandem... or multiple companies?
 Given HP's complex history of acquisitions, divestitures, and spinoffs, the company that you are legally a former employee of may not be obvious.
 Before contacting one of the HP-related companies, check here: Which Company for links to official and unofficial contact information for each company.

 Legacy HP retirement plans (which many HPE retirees are also in)...

 - HP Deferred Profit Sharing Plan.
 You may have a benefit if eligible before November 1, 1993.
 No further contributions made after that date.
 The DPSP is a defined contribution plan.

 For details on the legacy HP "DPSP" and "RP" retirement